|

 Moses,

 Michael Valdez.
-‘Magical Realism at World's
+‘Magical Realism at World's End’,

-End’, Literary Imagination, 3 (2001), 105-33.
+Literary Imagination, 3 (2001), 105-33.

 Argues

-that magic realism exemplifies the same cultural logic that
+that magic realism exemplifies the same cultural logic that structures

-structures and undergirds Scott's historical romances.
-With
+and undergirds Scott's historical romances.
+With illustrations

-illustrations from Waverley, Old
+from Waverley,

-Mortality, and Ivanhoe,
+and Ivanhoe,

-concludes that both historical romance and magic realism are
+concludes that both historical romance and magic realism are compensatory

-compensatory sentimental fictions that allow, indeed encourage,
+sentimental fictions that allow, indeed encourage, readers to

-to a vanished or vanishing world.
-Click here for
+or vanishing world.
+Click here

-an online version published by Margin.
+for an online version published by Margin.

 Ovenden,